The complete guide to building a sales pipeline

 If the prospect isn’t a good fit, that’s ok.
 Move on to a prospect who is more likely to make a purchase.

-At this point in the sales process, the sales rep attempts to contact the lead in order to better understand their needs.
+At this point in the sales process, the sales rep attempts to contact the lead to understand their needs better.

 Depending on your lead generation methods, this can look different.
 Here are some examples: